num0005/h2codez_docs/docs/H2CodezLauncher/Launcher Features.md

 ## Reset H2Sapien Window Layout
 An easy way to restore H2Sapien's window settings to default when the situation calls for something a bit more serious.
 This button found in the settings menu works by by deleting all the stored window size information found in "HKEY_CURRENT_USER/Software/bungie/sapien".
-They should then be restored as if you had just installed Sapien.
+They should then be restored as if you had just installed H2Sapien.

 ## Open CMD In Toolkit Folder
 Exactly as it says.
 Open a command prompt window to have access to H2Tool commands with some that may not be featured in the launcher for being misc or not working.
 Type H2Tool to begin typing commands the old fashioned way.